TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

     Enable smoothing.

 *Water > Absorb Factor*
-    Light absorption coefficient for the water.
-The higher it is the more transparent is the water.
+    This is the light absorption coefficient for water.
+The higher it is the more transparent the water is.
+This value can vary from 0 to 100.
+The default value is 6.

 Color Gradient